Open-Strata-Commons/SCuBA-coe-starter-kit/README.md

 2. Import the solution in the target environment
 3. When prompted, configure connections as required.
 4. Confirm the 3 cloud flows are turned on.
+5. Run cloud flows as prescribed

+#### Run essential cloud flows for the first time.
-5. Run the following cloud flows in the order prescriped:
+Run the followin cloud flows in the prescribed sequence.
 1. SCuBA Setup | Ensure Config Data
 2. Admin | Sync Template v3 (Connectors) vSCuBA
 3. SCuBA | Deep Sync Connectors
 4. SCuBA Sync | Environment Sku Governance Settings
 5. SCuBA Sync | PowerApp Connector Actions
 6. SCuBA Sync | Stack Owners and Publishers